 Amnesia: the Bunker Spiel

-Amnesia series, time and time again, had failed to incorporate the symptom amnesia into plot development without exhaustive world building.
+Amnesia series, time and time again, had failed to incorporate the symptom “amnesia” into the plot development without exhaustive world building.
 In the first game, Daniel fell to amnesia in his own hand with an alchemical potion.
 The Dark Descent delivered the delicious irony of Daniel’s circumstances through his amnesia, uncontrolled forgetfulness, which was completely controlled.
-Then sequels take a nose dive after having already built the world, going as far as ‘I had a terrible fever, now I can’t remember’.
+Then sequels took a nose dive after having already built the world, going as far as ‘I had a terrible fever, now I can’t remember’.
 Both A Machine for Pigs and Rebirth abandoned any hopes of recouping amnesia in its plot lines, only that some mystic forces decided it so.
-Amnesia: the Bunker falls under the later category despite its best effort to stay away from mistakes of its predecessors.
+Amnesia: the Bunker falls under the later category despite its best effort to stay away from the mistakes of its predecessors.
 You awake as a guilt-ridden wounded soldier, now an amnesiac.
 How terribly convenient.

 The Bunker tries to justify the sense of horror by saying the Beast cannot be slain and will simply return few minutes afterward.
 It was in the classic formula to face a formidable foe, but the game seems to have miss the memo on “formidable”.
 Harry and Marv came back every few minutes in Home Alone, but who in the right mind would claim the Christmas classic is secretly a Lovecraftian gore fest?
 With all the traps already in place, more ammunitions always around the corner, the only thing missing to become a proper ‘Bunker Alone’ is the ability to craft more traps.
 And credits where credits’ due, the Bunker does let you stack gas canisters and exploding barrels, a make-shift traps in Amnesia fashion.